 Compensation

-If the employer fails to give the correct notice period, this may result in having to pay compensation (in Dutch) to the employee.
+If the employer fails to give the correct notice period, this may result in having to pay compensation to the employee (in Dutch).
 This compensation amounts to what your employee would have earned if the regular notice period had been applied correctly.

 This article is related to: